Minos: Theseus

-Minos' son Androgeus won every game in a contest hosted by Aegeas of Athens.
+Minos's son Androgeus won every game in a contest hosted by Aegeas of Athens.
 Alternatively, the other contestants were jealous of Androgeus and killed him.
 Minos was angry and declared war on Athens.
-He offered the Athenians peace if they sent Minos seven young men and seven virgin maidens to feed the Minotaur yearly (which corresponded directly to the Minoans' meticulous records of lunar alignments - a full moon falls on the equinoxes once every eight years).
-This continued until Theseus killed the Minotaur with the help of Ariadne, Minos' lovestruck daughter.
+He offered the Athenians peace if they sent Minos seven young men and seven virgin maidens to feed the Minotaur yearly (which corresponded directly to the Minoans' meticulous records of lunar alignments – a full moon falls on the equinoxes once every eight years).
+This continued until Theseus killed the Minotaur with the help of Ariadne, Minos's lovestruck daughter.

 Nisus

 Minos was also part of the King Nisus story.
 Nisus was King of Megara and was invincible as long as a lock of crimson hair still existed, hidden in his white hair.
 Minos attacked Megara, but Nisus knew he could not be beaten because he still had his lock of crimson hair.
 His daughter, Scylla, fell in love with Minos and proved it by cutting the crimson hair off her father's head.
 Nisus died, and Megara fell to Crete.
 Minos spurned Scylla for disobeying her father.
 She was changed into a shearer bird, relentlessly pursued by her father, who was a falcon.